 This clean and comfortable homestay offers an excellent location just a few minutes’ walk from the Hoi An Ancient City.
 Some rooms feature private balconies and free bicycle rental is available for exploring a further afield.
 Check the latest prices.

-A friendly and clean hostel, Tipi is centrally located near several excellent restaurants and only 10 minutes’ walk from Hoi An Ancient City.
-The breakfast room and lounge area is the perfect place to get to know fellow travellers.
+A friendly and super clean hotel that is centrally located near several excellent restaurants and only 10 minutes’ walk from Hoi An Ancient City.
+You can look forward to an excellent breakfast here.
+Bikes and cars are available for rent here, too.
 Check the latest prices.

 Visit Ho Chi Minh City for fast-paced modern life